 Insomnia and Sleep Disorders

-The world is an increasingly demanding place.
+The world is an increasingly demanding place, and insomnia and sleep problems seem to be on the increase.
 Just about every newspaper and media website lists tales of financial misfortune.
 Even high-street leaders are shutting their doors.
 The spectre of job cuts is haunting boardrooms, and places of work.
 Is it any wonder that people today turn out to be uneasy, at times to the point of anxiety about their job stability and financial future?
 Many work doubly hard to make sure that, if the axe of redundancy falls, they’ll be saved.
 The vulnerability they feel can occupy a significant portion of their waking thoughts, and these thoughts can on occasion continue into the night when they ought to be sleeping.

 Facts about sleep problems:

 About one in three people will be affected by insomnia at some stage in their life, encountering one or more of the different aspects: getting off to sleep, awakening during the night, often many times, or awakening too soon each morning.

 Insomnia is much more frequent in women and more frequently reported in later life.